druid726/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 Reset.css is necessary to remove any default settings such as margin and padding.
 I prefer to use normalize.css because it makes everything naked.
 I see a dramatic change in a website using normalize which I did not see with reset.

 I have used IE - 8 was the last version I used and Chrome -- I love Chrome.
 Yes I have seen noticeable differences in the display between the two browsers.
-I think its bad that they don't display the sites the same.
-I think it's incredibly burdensome to a designer.
+I think its very burdensome to a designer that they don't display the sites the same.

 I found these two sites that were helpful: